vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-3/Usecase 3 - Custom Copilot for Enhanced Customer Experience.md

 <img src="./media/image5.png"
 style="width:6.26806in;height:2.94931in" />

-## Task 2: Create a New Workstream
+## Task 2: Create a new Workstream

 1. In the left navigation bar, click on **Workstream**, then click on **+ New Workstream** to create a new one.